Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Introduction

-Mathematical models deal with one or more equations (discrete-time, continuous- and fractional-time ordinary and partial differential equations) depending on the component(s) of the system \cite{jdmurray, edelstein2005, tomlin2007}.
+Mathematical models are used to understand, predict, and analyze complex biological systems and phenomena by translating biological processes into mathematical terms.
+They deal with one or more equations (continuous- and fractional-time ordinary and partial differential equations) depending on the component(s) of the system \cite{jdmurray, edelstein2005, tomlin2007, ellis2019}.
 In addition, one or more parameters may be involved in the model to capture its different characteristics \cite{vandermeer2010, mittelbach2019}.
 Discrete-time models governed by difference equations are more appropriate for organisms with non-overlapping generations, e.g., an insect population with one generation per year \cite{azuaje2011,azizi2021}.
-On the other hand, ordinary and/or partial differential equations are used for continuous-time models and are appropriate for organisms with overlapping generations \cite{cappuccino1995}.
+On the other hand, ordinary and partial differential equations are used for continuous-time models and are appropriate for organisms with overlapping generations \cite{cappuccino1995}.
 In addition, fractional-time models are mainly used to incorporate the memory effect of the organisms in time.
 In this article, we cover both continuous- and fractional-time models.

 The model described by an ordinary differential equation (ODE) queries the state of an entity at a given time; hence, only the time derivatives are present in such systems.
 For instance, the simplest SIR model in epidemiology helps to predict different things, such as how a disease spreads, the total number infected, and the duration of an epidemic \cite{ross1916,ross1917, kermack1927}.
 These models also deal with cell signalling pathways, population growth, enzymatic inhibitor reactions, and ecological models.
 In studying the temporal dynamics of a system, the major concern is shifting one equilibrium to another equilibrium or non-equilibrium (e.g., limit cycle) by a small perturbation around it \cite{jdmurray,jones2009,perko2013}.
 The temporal dynamics of a model are described by its reaction terms, which mainly include birth, death, and interactions between individuals.
 Sometimes, a small perturbation may completely change the dynamics of a system, known as butterfly effects in chaos theory \cite{lorenz1963}.
 Along with the ODE models, fractional-order differential equation (FODE) models also play a crucial role in biological systems.
 The fractional differentials are interpreted in terms of Riemann-Liouville \cite{miller1993}, Caputo \cite{miller1993}, Caputo-Fabrizio \cite{caputo2015}, and Riesz \cite{cheng2019} fractional derivatives.
 FODE provides a powerful tool for describing the memory of different substances and the nature of the inheritance, and memory and genetic properties are the two key factors in biological modelling, e.g., membranes of cells have fractional order electrical conductance \cite{cole1933}, cell rheological behaviour \cite{djordjevic2003}.
 FODE is also studied in the epidemic model of SIR type to understand the memory effect on disease propagation \cite{saeedian2017}.